|Targeted ID coreshow all attributes|

 Identity or service providers or directory-enabled applications with the need to link an external account to an internal account maintained within their own system.
 This attribute is often used to represent a long-term account linking relationship between an identity provider and service provider(s) (or other identity/attribute provider).

-Find the complete list of attribute definitions in one single document: Attribute Specification
+All attribute definitions in a single document: SWITCHaai Attribute Specification